smarandapopiniuc/flight-delay-predictor/README.md

 ## Motivation

 This project was developed as part of my transition into Data & AI, with the goal of building practical end-to-end solutions that combine data preparation, machine learning, and deployment.

+## Environment

+This project was developed and tested on Windows 11 with:
+- Python 3.11
+- Streamlit 1.37
+- Scikit-learn 1.4
+- Pandas 2.2
+- NumPy 2.1